-• The costs of central staffing, and services/resources organised by the Trust are recorded in a "ground up" budget each year.
+The costs of central staffing, and services/resources organised by the Trust are recorded in a "ground up" budget each year.
 Central reserves are utilised as appropriate and the remaining costs are split between the Trust schools based on NOR, as per GAG funding received.
+From September 2021 budgets clearly how, resources and staffing structure managed centrally and recharged to the schools as agreed, separately to the costs of running the central teams.
+From September 2022 the running of the central team will be indicated as a % of GAG based on the same "ground up" methodology.